 Frequently, children are involved in bigger projects that are either their own or the result of a group effort.
 They sew on buttons and make bags, plant – cook and eat – potatoes, plant flowers and herbs in a little garden and more.
 Most of all, they get to learn about the wonders of the world and being with others in natural and practical ways.

-Families take turns proving healthy snacks for the group, and children take turns helping out and serving snack to their classmates.
-This is a great opportunity to learn which table manners work better than others, and engage in a bit of (often amusing) conversation.
+Snacks are included in the monthly tuition.
+The teachers prepare and serve healthy snacks each day.
+Snack time is a great opportunity to learn which table manners work better than others, and engage in a bit of (often amusing) conversation.

 Group time is the time to share stories, engage in a conversation, sing and dance.
 It’s a natural opportunity to communicate, express ideas and listen to those of others.
 At times, special visitors come to share their passion for their work, be it firefighters (in a truck!), a librarian or a dental hygienist.